shanebrown013/greedy/README.md

 # Greedy Path
-This takes in elevation points of data from provided .dat files, stores them in a vector, converts them into shades of gray, displays the paths taken (in red), and clarifies the "best" path (in green).
+This takes in elevation points of data from provided .dat files (or the user can make their own), stores them in a vector, converts them into shades of gray, displays the paths taken (in red), and clarifies the "best" path (in green).

 Mountain Paths - Part 2